oddbird/oddleventy/content/work/timedesigner.md

   OddBird helped Tegy
-  plan, design, develop, launch, and maintain their school scheduling web app using CSS grid and custom property wizardry on the front-end, and well-tested Django/Python on the back-end.
+  plan, design, develop, launch, and maintain their school scheduling web app using CSS Grid and custom property wizardry on the front-end, and well-tested Django/Python on the back-end.
   Currently, the software is only available to schools in